Repülőgépgyár Levente II: Operational history

-Levente II was supplied to the Hungarian Air Force between 1941 and late 1944.
-86 Levente IIs were built as trainers, but as it was war, they also served in the communications/liaison roles too until the end of the war.
-Levente was appropriate for both purpose, although the open cockpit design was a disadvantage in the winter fighting of 1944/45.
+The Levente II was supplied to the Hungarian Air Force between 1941 and late 1944.
+86 Levente IIs were built as trainers, but as it was war, they also served in the communications/liaison roles until the end of the war.
+The Levente was appropriate for both purposes, although the open cockpit design was a disadvantage in the winter fighting of 1944/45.

 Although not designed for aerial combat, Leventes were fairly resistant to damage.
 Lieutenant Pintér and Szőcs's Levente II were attacked by IL-2s in the spring of 1945 near Kenyéri.
-Despite the serious damages, the aircraft remained operational.
+Despite the serious damage, the aircraft remained operational.
 The well-maneuvering and quite small, hardly noticeable Leventes were able to perform reconnaissance and liaison missions for Me 210Ca fast bombers ("gyorsbombázó" contemporary Hungarian term for close air support and attack aircraft) from late 1944 to the end of war.
-Each of the flying squadrons of RHAF received at least one Lenevnte II for courier duty and training, while some aircraft served alongside divisions as an army co-operation unit.
+Each of the flying squadrons of RHAF received at least one Levente II for courrier duty and training, while some aircraft served alongside divisions as an army co-operation unit.

 After 1945 five Levente IIs were rebuilt (registration marks from HA-LEA to HA-LEF) from damaged airplanes, but the type was redesignated to the name Strucc (ostrich), because of the political connotations of the former name (see Levente (disambiguation)).
-They were used in civil aerial sport organizations for pilot training and to towing gliders because of their great climbing ability and economical operation.
+They were used in civil aerial sport organizations for pilot training and for towing gliders because of their great climbing ability and economical operation.
 After 1956, due to a lack of spare parts they were gradually worn out and dismantled except for a museum specimen (HA-LEB).

 New production

 From late 2017 a new Levente II is under construction.
-The aircraft being built is identical to the 1944 Levente II series, it preserving the wood and canvas structural elements al. The project run on private support and unpaid volunteer work of university students aircraft engineers and technicians.
-The plane based on the remaining blueprints and the project partly use contemporary parts (original Hirth HM 504A–2 engine, instruments, and so on) and retains the original HA-LEB registration mark.
+The aircraft being built is identical to the 1944 Levente II series, it preserves the wood and canvas structural elements.
+The project runs on private support and unpaid volunteer work of university students aircraft engineers and technicians.
+The plane bases on the remaining blueprints and the project partly uses contemporary parts (original Hirth HM 504A–2 engine, instruments, and so on) and retains the original HA-LEB registration mark.
 The test flight program was successfully completed at the end of 2019 and the excellent flight performance of the aircraft was demonstrated during these flights.